ab-morphious/seat_geek/README.md

 * Clean Architecture
 * BLoC for State Management
-* get_it package for dependency injection
+* get_it package for service locator
 * RxDart for reactive programming
 * loading_animation_widget package for loading indicator